2016 Yerevan hostage crisis

 On 17 July 2016, a group of armed men calling themselves the Daredevils of Sasun (Սասնա Ծռեր; the name is taken from an epic poem) stormed a police station in Yerevan, Armenia and took nine hostages.
 They demanded the release of opposition leader Jirair Sefilian and the resignation of President Serzh Sargsyan.
-The group began a standoff with government forces, with growing crowds of protesters joining the calls for the resignation of the president.
+The group began a standoff with government forces with growing crowds of protesters joining the calls for the resignation of the president.
 Two policemen were killed during the standoff and dozens were wounded; one policeman died of his wounds after the end of the crisis.
 Several of the attackers were wounded as well.
-In a 2017 survey the 38% of respondents supported Sasna Tsrer's actions, while 16% condemned.
+In a 2017 survey, 38% of respondents supported Sasna Tsrer's actions, while 16% of them condemned them.

 Background

 A controversial election occurred in 2013 which led to a loss of popularity for the governing Republican Party of Armenia.
 The Lebanese-born ethnic Armenian Jirair Sefilian led opposing forces under the formation New Armenia Public Salvation Front.
 Sefilian was arrested in 2006 on charges of calling for "a violent overthrow of the government" and was jailed for 18 months.
 He was then released in 2008.
-In 2015, he and several of his supporters were arrested again on suspicion of preparing a coup, but released shortly afterwards.
+In 2015, he and several of his supporters were arrested again on suspicion of preparing a coup, but they were released shortly afterwards.
 On 20 June 2016, Sefilian was arrested yet again.
 According to the Armenian Special Investigation Service, Sefilian and a group of people planned to seize buildings and communication facilities, including the Yerevan TV tower.
 When Sefilian was formally charged with acquiring and possessing weapons when he appeared in court, the allegations of plotting a coup were dropped.

 Varuzhan Avetisian, a future Sasna Tsrer member, claimed that the opposition leader was arrested because he planned to campaign against Armenian territorial concessions to Azerbaijan.
 Tensions in the country have also been running high over Russian mediation attempts following the aftermath of the 2016 Armenian–Azerbaijani clashes, with the Kremlin suggesting to give some land back to Azerbaijan and in turn allow the Nagorno-Karabakh Republic to receive international recognition.